+n., Indication of the relative importance or urgency with which a record is to be transmitted.
+[Archives]

+private key

-n., Indication of the relative importance or urgency with which a record is to be transmitted. private key n., In a Public Key cryptosystem, that part of a key pair that is held by a logical or legal entity in an authentication system, protected by a password, and not made available to anyone else.
-See also: public key; public key cryptosystem; public key encryption; public key infrastructure.
+n., In a Public Key cryptosystem, that part of a key pair that is held by a logical or legal entity in an authentication system, protected by a password, and not made available to anyone else.
+[Computer and Information Sciences]